22 Aug 2025

 Chatter: Kierkegaard, Heidegger §

-Such stream of words devoid of meaning -both in the sense of knowledge and intention- would certainly irritate certain no-bullshit philosophers.
+Such stream of words devoid of meaning -both in the sense of knowledge and intention- would certainly irritate certain no-nonsense philosophers.
 For Søren Kierkegaard, the amount of snak -chatter- was already unbearable in the XIX century:

 For Kierkegaard, silence, inwardness and passion are the essence of an authentic existence.
 Large language models, with their endless chatter of empty words and total lack of agency are the extreme opposite.
 There is no inner life, there is no room for action.